Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Cumulant expansion method

 To conclude this section, we point out that multiple studies in the literature focus on operator growth from the perspective of a distribution for the operator size~\cite{roberts2018,lensky2020,qi2019,lucas2020}.
 In such studies, operators are expanded over a basis of operators with fixed sizes, and a size distribution is obtained from the squared moduli of the expansion coefficients.
 Eventually, this framework allows one to compute the average size (see also~\cite{lin2019,jian2021}) and its dynamics, which can be directly related to OTOCs.
 Nevertheless, this bears no contradiction with our findings.
 The distribution has quadratic dependence on the time-dependent expansion coefficients, and thus its disorder-average probes correlations between two time-evolution superoperators; as discussed previously, our results do not apply to such a scenario.

-\section{Cumulant Expansion Method}
+\section{Cumulant expansion method}

-In the previous section, we discussed how operators with well-defined size do not grow on ensemble average.
-Nevertheless, there is no straightforward way to explicitly determine the functions $\hat{f}_{m,n}(t^2;N,\hat{Q})$: The model is characterized by a single energy scale, and thus we cannot set up conventional perturbation theory starting from a known non-interacting solution.
+In the previous section, we discussed the structure of the average time-evolution of operators.
+However, there is no straightforward way to explicitly determine the functions $\hat{f}_{m,n}(t^2;N,\hat{Q})$: The model is characterized by a single energy scale, and thus we cannot set up conventional perturbation theory starting from a known non-interacting solution.
 Instead, we now develop a cumulant expansion scheme to approximate the disorder-averaged dynamics of equal-time observables.

 The numerical investigation presented in Ref.~\cite{bandyopadhyay2021} shows that the quench dynamics of an operator can be well approximated by a Gaussian, even though the agreement is not perfect.
 Motivated by this result, we look for an exponential representation of the disorder-averaged time-evolution superoperator, in such a way as to recover the Gaussian shape as the lowest order approximation, and to implement additional corrections.
 We formally write